-Married people also have happier lives than those who are not married (Ndayambaje et al., 2020; Stack & Eshleman, 1998).
-Marriage is generally regarded as an important indicator of well-being, providing emotional, social, and financial support between husband and wife and enhancing their well-being.
-It can also be seen as an appropriate means of exercising both personal and social status (Himawan et al., 2018; Lee et al., 2020).
-(Mikucka, 2015) points out that the benefits of marriage are greater under conditions that favor freedom of choice than financial need.
-(Lawrence et al., 2019) suggest that overall well-being underlies many of the relationships between marital well-being and better health and longevity.
+Married people also have happier lives than those not married (Ndayambaje et al., 2020; Stack & Eshleman, 1998).
+Marriage is generally regarded as an essential indicator of well-being, providing emotional, social, and financial support between husband and wife and enhancing their well-being.
+It can also be seen as an appropriate means of exercising personal and social status (Himawan et al., 2018; Lee et al., 2020).
+(Mikucka, 2015) points out that the benefits of marriage are more significant under conditions that favour freedom of choice than financial need.
+(Lawrence et al., 2019) suggest that overall well-being underlies many relationships between marital well-being and better health and longevity.
 It can be concluded that subjective well-being and the quality of relationships contribute to the health benefits of marriage.
-In terms of asset ownership, individuals who have assets feel happier lives compared to individuals who do not have assets.
+In terms of asset ownership, individuals who have assets feel happier than individuals who do not have assets.
 This indicates that an asset is indirectly a guarantee of economic security for someone.
-Availability of assets will provide more security for individuals so that they can provide a happier feeling.
-Working and the amount of income do not significantly affect happiness but based on the direction of the relationship, both still have a relationship that is in line with happiness.
+Availability of assets will provide more security for individuals to provide a happier feeling.
+Working and the amount of income do not significantly affect happiness but are based on the direction of the relationship.
+Both still have a relationship that is in line with happiness.
 Based on sex, happiness between males and females there is no different.
 Even though there was no significant difference, women reported being happier than men.
-Women around the world report higher life satisfaction than men, but at the same time report more daily stress.
-Yue et al. (2017) provided empirical data that women are more likely to express emotional feelings such as gratitude and happiness.
-However, Montgomery (2022) shows the gap in common indicators is consistent in which women and men systematically use different response scales, and that once these scales have been normalized, women appear less happy than men on average
+Women around the world report higher life satisfaction than men but at the same time report more daily stress.
+Yue et al. (2017) provided empirical data that women are more likely to express emotions like gratitude and happiness.
+However, Montgomery (2022) shows that the gap in common indicators is consistent in which women and men systematically use different response scales and that once these scales have been normalized, women appear less happy than men on average

 This study also divides samples by place of residence.
 The results are presented in Table 3.
-Not much different from the results of a complete sample analysis, social capital shows a positive effect on the level of individual happiness.
-In general, there is a difference in the likelihood of someone becoming happier in urban and rural areas in two dimensions of social capital.
+Not much different from the results of complete sample analysis, social capital shows a positive effect on the level of individual happiness.
+There is a difference in the likelihood of someone becoming happier in urban and rural areas in two dimensions of social capital.
 Regarding social interaction, the possibility of happiness for people in rural areas is higher than in urban communities.
-This can be attributed to the condition of social capital in urban areas which tends to weaken in social interaction due to economic and demographic conditions which then make them more activities outside the environment to work.
-In the dimension of trust, both showed no significant effect but still tended to be positive.
+This can be attributed to the condition of social capital in urban areas, which tends to weaken in social interaction due to economic and demographic conditions, making them more activities outside the environment to work.
+Both showed no significant effect in the dimension of trust but still tended to be positive.
 This shows that their differences in their beliefs and beliefs in the environment do not affect determining people's happiness.

 Table 3 Effect of Social Capital on People's Happiness (Urban vs Rural)